dataloop-ai/dtlpy-documentation/tutorials/applications/single_page_application/chapter.md

-## Part 2: Create and test a Dataloop app locally.
+# Create and test a Dataloop app locally.

 ## What are Dataloop Applications?

 Dataloop applications are helper applications which can work under the main container of the dataloop ecosystem (Dataloop OS) and receive access to the predefined panels and can utilise Dataloop SDK and Components to create a useful features for the end user.

-## How tp create and test Dataloop Applications?
+## How to create and test Dataloop Applications?

 ### Tl;dr